madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 - [PLOTFILENAME]: the name you would like to give the outputted plots
 - [NORMALIZEDOUTFILENAME]: the name you would like to give the file that contains normalized gene expression data for your cell type of interest

-Ex: When I ran this script using data from Zone II of the mouse heart, I used the following command (all data and scripts were stored in the indicated directory):
+Ex: When we ran this script using data from Zone II of the mouse heart, we used the following command (all data and scripts were stored in the indicated directory):
 ```
 python3 runExperiment.py -d dataZone2 -g muscle_contraction_genes.txt -s Zone2 -l Zone2LogFile.txt -g1 Myh6 -g2 Actc1 -f zone2_muscle_cells.csv -p zone2_muscle_cell_expression_data.png -n normalized_zone2_muscle_cells.csv
 ```